joelkbennett/joelkbennett.github.io/about.md

 body-tag: about
 title: About
 permalink: /about/
-subtitle: Joel Bennett is a Web Developer &amp; Graphic Designer based in Vancouver, BC
+subtitle: Joel Bennett is a Web Developer based in Vancouver, BC
 ---

 I am a Full Stack Web Developer and experienced Graphic Designer with a passion for building online experiences and